vrctxl/Docs/docs/video-txl/configuration/screen-manager/index.md

 > The debug log object that any logging should be directed to.

+#### Debug State

+> A debug state object that will peridocally capture a snapshot of internal state of the object.

 #### Include Events

 > A more verbose logging option that writes entries related to event handling.